Starcounter/Starcounter.Startup/README.md

 }
 ```

 The code above will create `MasterNavigationPage` in a transaction scope, but it will not be shared with the blended view-models.
-Sometimes that's what you want.
-If not, you can change it by overriding `ExecuteInScope` in your master page:
+If you want it to be in shared transaction, you can change it by overriding `ExecuteInScope` in your master page:

 ```c#
 using Starcounter;